fatmcgav/fatmcgav-netapp/docs/lun_create_destroy.md

   1. Create

-     The create method creates the LUN as per the parameters specified in the definition.
+     This method creates the LUN as per the parameters specified in the definition.

   2. Destroy

-     The destroy method removes the LUN from the storage device.
+     This method removes the LUN from the storage device.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-    name: (Required) This parameter defines the Path of the LUN to be created.
+    name: (Required) This parameter defines the path of the LUN to be created.

-    ensure: (Required) This parameter is required to call the create or destroy method.
+    ensure: (Required) This parameter is required to call the 'create' or 'destroy' method.
-                       Possible values: present/absent
-                       If the value of the ensure parameter is set to present, the module calls the create method.
+                       The possible values are: "present" and "absent" If the ensure parameter is set to "present", the module calls the 'create' method.
-                       If the value of the ensure parameter is set to absent, the modules calls the destroy method.
+                       If the ensure parameter is set to "absent", the modules calls the 'destroy' method.

     size_bytes:(Required) This parameter defines the size for the LUN in bytes.

-    ostype:(Required) This parameter defines the os type for the LUN.
+    ostype:(Required) This parameter defines the OS type for the LUN.

-    space_res_enabled:(Optional) By default, the lun is space-reserved.
-If it is desired to manage space usage manually instead,this can be set to "false" which will create a LUN without any space being reserved.
+    space_res_enabled:(Optional) This parameter enables you to create a LUN without any reserve space.
+By default, the LUN is space reserved.
+To manage space usage manually, set this parameter value to "false", which will create a LUN without any reserve space.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide transport and LUN properties